Konijima/pzpw-template/README.md

 # PZPW Template
-This repository contains the main template used by PZPW when setting up a new project.
+Main template used by PZPW when setting up a new project.

 <br>